Saturday, December 28, 2024

 Hear we go, of all the memorable Christmas outings from this show, none left a bigger impact on me then this episode, which aired on December 2001 … a mere three months after 911.
 The episode begins with a boy lamenting the disappearance of his drum teacher on September 11, 2001.
 The boy's mother is the mayor of the town, and she refuses to grieve, as she has too many responsibilities.
 The boy's elder brother has all but lost his Christmas spirit, and decides to enlist in the army to beat back as many terrorists as possible.
 In short, this episode is all about coping with a tragedy, and finding some humane way to move on with your life.

-I was only a young 4th grader during the events of 911, but I still remember what it was like, with this empty feeling hanging over everyone’s head … and hearts … which carried over into Christmas for many of us.
+I was only a young 4th grader during the disaster of 911, but I still remember what it was like, with this empty feeling hanging over everyone’s head … and hearts … which carried over into Christmas for many of us.
 This episode was a much-needed reminder of why it’s important to grieve, except the reality of a horrible disaster, and try to rekindle the joy one would associate with the Christmas season.
 It was a much-needed cleanser after a global changing event, and it was just the message we needed to make Christmas joyful again.

-On a side note, this marked the first Christmas episode to feature a new lead angle character named Gloria, who was played by Valerie Bertinelli.
+On a side note, this marked the first Christmas episode to feature a new lead angel character named Gloria, who was played by Valerie Bertinelli.
 She’s a little clumsier and more childlike than the others, and in this episode has a bad habit of announcing “it’s her first Christmas”.
 Special guest stars for this episode include Blair Brown as the Mayor, Steven Curtis Chapman as the elder son, and the episode closes with The Mormon Tabernacle Choir performing “The Battle Hymn of the Republic”, which is definitely a highlight.
 While this episode was late into the show, it’s still personally my favorite of this series Christmas themed episodes.

 The Christmas Watch” (Season 9: Ep.
 10)

 For the very last Christmas themed episode of the show, we get something wholesome and very simple in both presentation and narrative.
 18 months after 911, a local New York clock shop faces permanent closure on Christmas Eve, leaving the staff on the unemployment line.
-Thanks to our visiting angles, a busted watch is brought to them, which belonged to a fellow employe, who sadly passed away during the tragedy of September 11th
+Thanks to our visiting angels, a busted watch is brought to them, which belonged to a fellow employe, who sadly passed away during the tragedy of September 11th

 Thus, for one final task, the store members elect to construct a new watch for his family, to both honor the memory of their lost friend, and to give the shop one last task before it closes.
 This episode did a number of things different from the show’s formula, and while not one of the absolute best, it’s certainly one of the most unique.
 Everything is set in this one location, and it’s all spent with these characters reflecting on their time, and where they might go from here.
 The clock shop is a very warm and comforting setting, and the members give it some personality.

-Also, while morals are conveyed, our team of Angels never reveal themselves as such to any of the human characters, which is another rarity for this series.
+Also, while morals are still conveyed, our team of Angels never reveal themselves as such to any of the human characters, which is another rarity for this series.
 The guest stars this time around include Austin Pendleton, Matt Malloy, Eddie Mills, Christie Lynn Smith, Jodi Thelen, and Jose Zuniga.
 While it doesn’t reach the same emotional highs of the previously mentioned “Winter Carol”, it still succeeded as a warm and cozy little Christmas episode to close out their nine-year holiday run.

-That concludes my run-down through all the Christmas themed episodes of “Touched by An Angle”, and if I was to quickly rank them on my own personal scale of most favorite to least favorite, it would go like this …
+That concludes my run-down through all the Christmas themed episodes of “Touched by An Angel”, and if I was to quickly rank them on my own personal scale of most favorite to least favorite, it would go like this …

 1. “A Winter Carol

-2. “An Angle on the Roof
+2. “An Angel on the Roof

 3. “It Came Upon a Midnight Clear